 Erected 2011 by The Chestnut Consolidated High School Alumni Association.
 (Marker Number 26-27.)

 Other nearby markers.
-Fort Randall (approx. 1½ miles away); George Whitefield (was approx. 1.7 miles away but has been reported missing. ); Roberts Pavilion / Ocean Drive Pavilion (approx. 2.4 miles away); Sonny’s Pavilion (approx. 2.7 miles away); Atlantic Beach (approx. 4 miles away); Rebecca Randall Bryan (approx. 4.1 miles away); Boundary House (approx. 5.2 miles away); South Carolina / North Carolina (approx. 5.8 miles away in North Carolina).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Fort Randall (approx. 1½ miles away); Roberts Pavilion / Ocean Drive Pavilion (approx. 2.4 miles away); Sonny’s Pavilion (approx. 2.7 miles away); Atlantic Beach (approx. 4 miles away); Rebecca Randall Bryan (approx. 4.1 miles away); Boundary House (approx. 5.2 miles away); South Carolina / North Carolina (approx. 5.8 miles away in North Carolina); First Post Road (approx. 5.8 miles away in North Carolina).
 Touch for a list and map of all markers in Little River.

 Also see . . .

 1. History of NMBHS.
 “The new school brought together children from Atlantic Beach, Little River, Little River Neck, Brooksville, Mt.
 Calvary and Longs.
 Before this school, Little River Neck had a school in a church and Little River had its own little school with two or three teachers.
 School busses started making routes for the black children in 1950.
-Before this, Mr. Chestnut went out in his own personal bus to pickup the children.
-Children that lived in Little River Neck had to walk to Nixon’s Crossroads to meet the bus. ” (Submitted on February 11, 2012.)
+Before this, (Submitted on February 11, 2012.)

 1. A Historic Perspective

 The journey to the establishment of Chestnut Consolidated School can be traced back to the Dred Scott decision of 1857 by the U.S. Supreme Court that slavery was legal.
 In 1868 the 14th amendment to the U.S. Constitution